-Keep them warm
+Keep your dog warm too

 Most dogs benefit from a jacket when it’s cold, especially puppies, elderly dogs, smaller breeds and hairless or shorter-haired dogs who may have a harder time staying warm.
 A coat built for the cold and for repelling moisture is best.

-Protect their paws
+Protect your dog’s paws

-Dog’s paws need protecting so at least use a good paw balm before you go out to keep the nasties on the ground out like de-icer, salt and ice melting chemicals which are toxic to dogs. ( see previous article for tips on paw care) You might also like to consider doggie booties.
-You’ll need to teach your dog to like their boots which can be done very successfully with clicker training:
+Dog’s paws need protecting so at least use a good paw balm before you go out to keep the nasties on the ground out like de-icer, salt and ice melting chemicals seeping into your dogs paws as they are toxic.

 Keep hold of the leash